bsgworld/bsg-php/README.md

 - [Sign up](https://bsg.world) for a free account
 - Get api key

+# Instalation
+Download and use files from "src" directory.
+No installation needed.
+Composer used only for phpunit tests.

 ##BSG class
 Bsg class provide access to the hlr/sms/viber clients